Connecting Type 1 Diabetes and Celiac Disease

 The Struggles of Living with Type 1 D

 Having Type 1 Diabetes and Celiac Disease poses interesting challenges.
 So much of monitoring Type 1 Diabetes is keeping blood glucose levels even.
 Eating whole grains greatly helps with this.
 However, those on a gluten-free diet often consume fewer whole grains.
-Gluten-free foods are highly processed and are higher in carbohydrates
+Gluten-free foods are highly processed and are often higher in carbohydrates

 As children with these diseases get older, they may “cheat.”
 In a online Type 1 D Support Group I’m connected to, parents often post concerns about their children who don’t take testing supplies or insulin with them.
 We sometimes see that same teenage “rebellion” in in the Celiac Disease community.
 The Dr. Schar Institute research indicates that 11% of teens with Celiac Disease knowingly ate wheat-based foods due to awkward social situations.